Indian embassy in Ukraine advises Indians to leave if stay not essential | Business

 The US has already sent extra troops to Europe to support its allies in the backdrop of fears of a Russian invasion of Ukraine.

-Russia has positioned around 100,000 troops near its border with Ukraine besides sending warships into the Black Sea for naval exercises, triggering concerns among the NATO countries about a potential Russian invasion of Ukraine.
-PTI MPB TIR TIR
+Russia has positioned around 100,000 troops near its border with Ukraine, besides sending warships into the Black Sea for naval exercises, triggering concerns among the NATO countries about a potential Russian invasion of Ukraine.

+Russia has been demanding a guarantee that Ukraine should never be allowed to join the North Atlantic Treaty Organization (NATO).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)